 This guidance sets out the functional requirements that UCD expects license holders to include in their implementation team and suggests ways of quality assuring these functions.
-This guidance will need to be adapted to reflect the context, ambition and scale of the program in each country/province and, of course, there is still much to be learned.
+This guidance will need to be adapted to reflect the context, ambition, and scale of the program in each country/province.